matt4885/LexicalAnalyzer/README.md

 So with that being said, let's see what works and what doesn't (what needs to be implemented):

 WORKING:
-keywords
+keywords,
-ids
+ids,
-numbers
+numbers,
 delimiting symbols

 NOT WORKING:
-symbol table
+symbol table,
 rationalizing between comments and non-comment lines